 The Ottawa Central Ambulance Communications Centre is also staffed with other important personnel.

-These include but are not limited to Communications Trainers, Superintendents of Communications, Quality Assurance, Special Projects, Systems Technicians, Administrative Assistants, a Commander, Deputy Chief and sometimes even the Chief.
+These include but are not limited to Communications Trainers, Superintendents of Communications, Training and Quality Assurance Superintendents, Special Projects, Systems Technicians, Administrative Assistants, Commanders, a Deputy Chief and sometimes even the Chief.

 All work together as a team in order to provide the highest level of care to the people they serve.

 Have you ever wondered what kind of technology is used from the time your call is placed until the Paramedics arrive and start treating life-threatening emergencies?

 When a Paramedic crew responds to a call, the dispatcher first prioritizes it based on the information obtained by the call taker at the

 Ottawa Paramedic Service - Central Ambulance Communications Centre.
 These priorities are also called “codes":